 The bill amends the Business & Commerce Code to address the filing of fraudulent financing statements in secured transactions.
-It prohibits individuals from knowingly presenting a forged, materially false, or groundless financing statement for filing.
-Those who violate this provision are liable to any injured party for damages, court costs, and reasonable attorney's fees.
-Additionally, the bill allows property owners affected by fraudulent filings to seek specific relief through the courts, including the release of the fraudulent statement.
-New provisions are introduced that enable debtors to file an affidavit asserting the impermissibility of a financing statement, which the filing office must act upon by filing a termination statement.
+It prohibits individuals from knowingly presenting or causing to be presented a financing statement that is forged, contains false statements, or is groundless.
+Violators are liable to any injured party for damages of at least $10,000, court costs, and reasonable attorney's fees.
+Additionally, the bill allows property owners affected by fraudulent filings to seek specific relief, including the release of the fraudulent statement, and establishes a process for debtors to file affidavits contesting the validity of such statements.

 Statutes affected: Introduced: Commerce Code 9.5185, Commerce Code 9.510, Commerce Code 9.515 (Commerce Code 9)